pataskad/nelson-photography-live/README.md

 - Testimonial section currently hard-coded --> *** May create a private admin upload/submission form for custom reviews and automated upload process that will loop through each review ***

-- Portfolio gallery using Javascript to loop through the photo collection smoothly on desktop and mobile devices as well as cross-browser support.
+- Portfolio gallery using Javascript to loop through the photo collection smoothly on desktop and mobile devices as well as cross-browser support, currently (02/25/21) using pexels.com supplied images for high resolution until client supplies new images.

-- Functioning front and backend contact form with messages being sent to a company email inbox
+- Functioning front and backend contact form with messages being sent to a website domain email inbox

 *** Upcoming goals ***
 - Deploy backend email settings via AWS?

-- Refactor/redesign photo gallery layout

 - Continue Further design improvements as needed/realized

 - Refactor all HTML/CSS/JS where possible, add additional comments/documentation if necessary

 - Deploy project via AWS - *** Deploy date 02/28/21 ***
-- Apply SSL certificate at time of deployment to ensure customers that the brand is taking security serious, as well as add to the brands credibility
+- Apply SSL certificate at time of deployment to ensure customers that the brand is taking security serious, as well as add to the brands credibility (Certbox)